What is a term deposit?

 Money is easily withdrawn from a savings account, while a term deposit locks your money away.
 Lock away your main savings and use your savings account to grow your next term deposit.

 Term deposits can be a fantastic, secure method to save money without the temptation of being able to access your funds.
-A term deposit is often best used as one part of a budget and savings strategy - alongside a savings account.
+They are often best used as one part of a budget and savings strategy - alongside a savings account.
 Many people using term deposits are drawn to their low-risk, low-hassle structure.

 Term deposit FAQs